andreastclair/second-position/README.md

 # second-position
-A site that raises money through costume sales to fund dance programs for children.
+A site that raises money through costume sales to fund dance programs for children, because every child deserves to have their moment in the spotlight.

 ##History & Intro
 A charity-based site for buying and selling used dance costumes.
 A minimum of 10% of proceeds are donated to a charity that funds dance scholarships and/or classes for kids who can't afford them.
 10% is collected by the site for running costs, and the remaining 80% can be paid directly to the seller or donated in full.